yegory/WorkoutApp/README.md

    - both have 3 flow panels in the same orders

     `To solve this, I would refactor these common parts out into one abstract class, use it `
-2) Trying to see if i broke my github commit
+2) Trying to see if i broke my github commit.
+Still not sure